The Last Time (Taylor Swift song)

 "The Last Time" is a song by Taylor Swift featuring Gary Lightbody, taken from Swift's fourth studio album, Red (2012).
-Swift wrote the track with Lightbody and Jacknife Lee; the latter two are members of the rock band Snow Patrol.
-A power ballad, the song sees Swift's and Lightbody's characters expressing their perspectives on a failed relationship, torn between heartbreak and forgiveness.
-The production combines alternative rock and folk over dramatic string instruments and an orchestral background in the refrain.
-"The Last Time" was released in the United Kingdom on November 4, 2013, as a single from Red.
+She wrote the track with Lightbody and its producer Jacknife Lee.
+An adult contemporary power ballad, the song sees Swift's and Lightbody's characters expressing their perspectives on a failed relationship, torn between heartbreak and forgiveness.
+The production combines folk, alternative rock, pop, and stadium rock over dramatic string instruments and an orchestral background in the refrain.
+"The Last Time" was released in the United Kingdom on November 4, 2013, as the seventh and final single from Red.

 Critics praised "The Last Time" for its production and Lightbody's performance, but some felt that Lightbody's and Swift's vocals do not complement each other.
 Retrospectively, they considered it one of Swift's weakest songs in her discography.
 Commercially, the song reached the top 30 in Scotland, on the Irish Singles Chart and the UK Singles Chart.
 A re-recorded version, "The Last Time (Taylor's Version)", was included on Swift's re-recorded album Red (Taylor's Version), released on November 12, 2021.

 Background and release

 Swift released her third studio album, Speak Now, in October 2010.
 She wrote the album by herself and co-produced it with Nathan Chapman.
 Speak Now was similar to Swift's previous album, Fearless (2008), in its country pop production style.
 On her fourth studio album, Red (2012), Swift wanted to experiment with other musical styles.
 To this end, she approached different producers beyond her career base in Nashville, Tennessee.
-Swift worked with musicians Gary Lightbody and Jacknife Lee of the Irish-Scottish band Snow Patrol, admiring their sentimental music "about loss or longing".
+Swift worked with musicians Gary Lightbody of the Irish-Scottish band Snow Patrol and producer Jacknife Lee, admiring their sentimental music "about loss or longing".
 She was connected with Lightbody by their mutual friend, English singer-songwriter Ed Sheeran, when they were recording in the studio one day.
 The song that Swift and Lightbody worked on together for Red is "The Last Time", which features Lightbody on guest vocals and Lee on writing and producing.

 "The Last Time" was released commercially as part of the album Red, on October 22, 2012, by Big Machine Records.
 It was released as a single in the United Kingdom for the week of November 4, 2013, by Mercury Records.
 Swift and Lightbody performed the track live during the Sacramento, California, concert of Swift's Red Tour on August 27, 2013—their first time singing live together.
 The performance was recorded by director Terry Richardson and released as the song's live music video on November 15, 2013.
 The pair performed the song once again on the tenth season of British version of The X Factor on November 3, 2013.
 On June 16, 2023, Swift performed "The Last Time" as a "surprise song" at the Acrisure Stadium in Pittsburgh, as part of her sixth concert tour the Eras Tour.